gvariable/gvariable/README.md

 # Hi there 👋

 ## About Me
 - 🎓 I am currently a first-year Ph.D. student in the [SPAR](https://ics.nju.edu.cn/spar/index.html) group at the [Institute of Computer Software](https://ics.nju.edu.cn/index.html), Nanjing University.
-Supervised by Assoc.
-Prof. [Yanyan Jiang](https://ics.nju.edu.cn/people/yanyanjiang/index.html) and Prof. [Xiaoxing Ma](https://ics.nju.edu.cn/people/xiaoxingma/index.html).
+Advised by Assoc.
+Prof. [Yanyan Jiang](https://ics.nju.edu.cn/people/yanyanjiang/index.html).
 - 👨‍💻 Formerly served as the Technical Department Head and Captain of the Operations and Maintenance Firefighting Team at [Dian Group](https://dian.org.cn), HUST.
 - 🤝 Open to exciting opportunities, collaborations, and discussions in the areas of complex systems, software engineering, and AIGC.
 Let's connect and explore the possibilities!
 - 💡 Always seeking to expand my knowledge and contribute to the scientific community.
 Feel free to reach out and let's dive into the fascinating world of complex systems and well-designed software!